Menu

 Geza Kurka_Hungary / Shutterstock.com

-The Mauritian economy is a service economy, and, not surprisingly, the labor market is dominated by this sector.
-The largest employers are the new technologies, information and communication, financial services, textile and tourism sectors.
-The most sought-after profiles are digital marketing experts, web developers, finance and FinTech experts (more information below).
+The Mauritian economy is a service economy, and not surprisingly, the labor market is dominated by this sector.
+The largest employers are the new technologies, information and communication, financial services, textile, and tourism sectors.
+The most sought-after profiles are digital marketing experts, web developers, finance, and FinTech experts.

 Keep in mind that you need to meet certain salary requirements to work in Mauritius.
 However, some professions are not accessible to foreigners, such as car rental and water sports.
 In addition, an employer must justify hiring a foreigner, especially if the skills are available among the local population.
 Your added value will, therefore, be a rare skill that is difficult to find among the Mauritian workforce.

-What are the most dynamic sectors in Mauritius?
+What are the most dynamic sectors in Mauritius for expats?

-Formerly driven by sugar cane, today, the Mauritian economy is based on manufacturing, real estate and construction, logistics, financial services, ICT and tourism.
-This dynamism has encouraged both local and foreign investors, who together contribute to Mauritius' healthy job market.
+Formerly driven by sugarcane, the Mauritian economy is now based on manufacturing, real estate and construction, logistics, financial services, ICT, and tourism.
+This dynamism has encouraged local and foreign investors, who contribute to Mauritius' healthy job market together.

-At present, apart from the public sector, there are sectors that are particularly dynamic in terms of recruitment:
+At present, apart from the public sector, some sectors are particularly dynamic in terms of recruitment:

 • Agro-food industry;